adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 ## Why many proof checkers use Type Theory?

-Using a proof checker, ultimately means writing a computer program to verify a mathematical reasoning.
+Using a proof checker, ultimately means writing a computer program to verify mathematical reasoning.

-In Set Theory, **many** syntactically correct statements are garbage.
+In Set Theory, **many** syntactically correct statements are `garbage`.

 For instance, deciding whether the relations
 $$